pmonks/clj-lolcode/README.md

 # lolcmis

 An interpreter for the LOLCMIS (LOLCODE + CMIS) programming language.
-See http://blogs.alfresco.com/wp/developer/2013/04/01/alfresco-announces-hipster-compatible-enterprise-content-management-sdk/.
+See [this press release](http://blogs.alfresco.com/wp/developer/2013/04/01/alfresco-announces-hipster-compatible-enterprise-content-management-sdk/).

 ## Installation

-Checkout the source from https://github.com/pmonks/lolcmis
+Checkout the source from [GitHub](https://github.com/pmonks/lolcmis).

 ## Running